 COMING TO THE TELEPSYCHIATRY TIPPING POINT

-“Telemental health has gone mainstream,” reads a report issues in 2016 by the national healthcare law firm Epstein Becker Green.
+“Telemental health has gone mainstream,” reads a report issued in 2016 by the national healthcare law firm Epstein Becker Green.
 The 602-page report analyzes each state’s telemental health capabilities, while arguing that telemedicine is the ideal platform for addressing the needs listed above.

 Yet the report also notes that mental health providers – psychiatrists, psychologists, counselors and others in the field – face significant challenges in using telemedicine.